pratidan2925/DevOps-AWS-Interview-Questions/Jenkins/JenkinsREADME.md

                                }
                         }
                 }

-7. If your Jenkins master server goes down, here's what happens to your jobs:
+**7. If your Jenkins master server goes down, here's what happens to your jobs:**

-Jobs on the Master: These jobs will stop and need to be restarted once the master is back up.
+**Jobs on the Master:** These jobs will stop and need to be restarted once the master is back up.
-Jobs on Agent Nodes: If the agents can't communicate with the master, these jobs might fail or pause until the master is restored.
+**Jobs on Agent Nodes:** If the agents can't communicate with the master, these jobs might fail or pause until the master is restored.
-Scheduled Jobs: New jobs won't start while the master is down; they'll be queued and will start once the master is back up.
+**Scheduled Jobs:** New jobs won't start while the master is down; they'll be queued and will start once the master is back up.
 To minimize impact, consider setting up high availability and regular backups.

 Explain Master and slave Architecture .